surniaulula/wpsso/README.md

 <p>WPSSO Core and its complementary add-ons are provide comprehensive information about your webpage content to social sites (Facebook, Pinterest, Twitter, LinkedIn, etc.), search engines and crawlers (Google, Bing, etc.), mail and text messaging apps (Facebook Messenger, iMessage, Skype, WhatsApp, etc.), REST API clients, and oEmbed data for embedded objects / iframes (LinkedIn, WordPress, etc.) &mdash; all from your existing WordPress content and plugin data.</p>

-<p>No other meta tag or Schema plugin satisfies so many essential social and search markup standards.</p>
+<p>No other meta tag or Schema plugin satisfies all these essential social and search markup standards.</p>

 <p><strong>Uses your pre-existing WordPress content and plugin / API data:</strong></p>